Skip to content

 Drunk Driver

 At Bernstein & Maryanoff, we understand how scary and overwhelming the aftermath of an accident can be.
-We prioritize a client-centered approach to ensure each accident victim we work with receives expert legal assistance.
+We take a client-centered approach so that each accident victim we work with receives the legal assistance they need.

-Things that set our firm apart include the following:
+Things that set our personal injury law firm apart include the following:

 • Proven results: We’ve recovered over $500 million in compensation for injury victims.